 Successful Transplant Outcomes

 Our team excels at surgical procedures resulting in improved patient outcomes, shorter recovery times and fewer complications.
 Our expert care and distinguished teams are consistently recognized for:

 - Surpassing national averages for liver, kidney and pancreas transplantation survival rates

-- Being designated an Independence Blue Cross Blue Distinction Center for Transplants® for adult heart and liver transplants
+- Being designated an Independence Blue Cross Blue Distinction Center for Transplants® for liver transplants

 - Being designated an Aetna Institute of Excellence™ Transplant Facility for liver and kidney transplants

 - Performing hundreds of single organ transplant procedures annually

-- Performing scores of dual organ transplants such as kidney and heart, kidney and liver, and kidney and pancreas, annually
+- Performing scores of dual organ transplants such as kidney, kidney and liver, and kidney and pancreas, annually

 Decades of Transplant Excellence